shivamdesignlab/Crew-Agent/README.md

 This project is created as a futurework of my Capstone Project sponsored by the NASA Ames Research center Special thanks to NASA’s Human-Computer Interaction Group for inspiring this project. 🙌
 Special thanks to Chatgpt!
 For helping me out in fixing and writing code.
-For any questions, feature requests, or bug reports, please contact Shivam Shukla at sshukla3@ucsc.edu.
+For any questions, feature requests, or bug reports, please contact me at sshukla3@ucsc.edu.